istio/istio.io/content/en/blog/2024/authz-policy-with-kyverno/index.md

 This means that based on the response from the authz server, Envoy can add or remove headers, query parameters, and even change the response body.

-The Kyverno Authz Server can do this as well, as documented in the [Kyverno Authz Server documentation](https://kyverno.github.io/kyverno-envoy-plugin).
+We can do this as well, as documented in the [Kyverno Authz Server documentation](https://kyverno.github.io/kyverno-envoy-plugin).

 ## Testing